Ice jam

-Ice jams occur when a topographic feature of the river causes floating river ice to accumulate and impede further progress downstream with the river current.
-Ice jams can significantly reduce the flow of a river and cause upstream flooding—sometimes called ice dams.
-Ice jam flooding can also occur downstream when the jam releases in an outburst flood.
-In either case, flooding can cause damage to structures on shore.

-Overview

-An ice blockage on a river is usually called an ice jam, but sometimes an ice dam.
-An ice jam is an obstruction on a river formed by blocks of ice.
-Defined by the International Association of Hydraulic Research (IAHR) Working Group on River Ice Hydraulics an ice jam is a "stationary accumulation of fragmented ice or frazil that restricts flow" on a river or stream.
-The jam may effectively create a dam with an accumulation of anchor ice on the bottom of the river.
-On rivers the obstruction may be a change of width, structure, bend or decrease in gradient.

-Ice jam floods are less predictable and potentially more destructive than open-water flooding and can produce much deeper and faster flooding.
-Ice jam floods also may occur during freezing weather, and may leave large pieces of ice behind, but they are much more localized than open-water floods.
-Ice jams also damage an economy by causing river-side industrial facilities such as hydro-electric generating stations to shut down and to interfere with ship transport.
-The United States averages 125 million dollars in losses to ice jams per year.
+Ice jams occur when the ice that is drifting down-current in a river comes to a stop, for instance, at a river bend, when it contacts the river bed in a shallow area, or against bridge piers.
+Doing so increases the resistance to flow, thereby inducing an increase in water level upstream of the jam (referred to as backwater).
+Ice jams are thus a main cause for flooding during the winter.
+In addition, when the jam is released, depending on the conditions under which this happens, the amount of water that was retained behind the jam can also lead to flooding downstream of where the jam occurred.
+Ice jam floods are generally less predictable and can also be faster than open-water floods.

 Mechanisms

 Ice jams on rivers usually occur in the springtime as the river ice begins to break up, but may also occur in early winter during freeze-up.
 The break-up process is described in three phases: pre-break-up, break-up and final drive.
 Pre-break-up usually begins with increased springtime river flow, water level, and temperatures fracturing the river ice and separating it from the shore.
 Changes in river height from dam releases may also affect the pre-break-up.
 During the break-up, the ice in areas of rapids is carried downstream as an ice floe and may jam on still frozen sections of ice on calm water or against structures in the river such as the Honeymoon Bridge, destroyed in 1938 by an ice jam.
 Smaller jams may dislodge, flow downstream and form a larger jam.
 During the final drive, a large jam will dislodge and take out the remaining jams, clearing the river of ice in a matter of hours.
 Ice jams usually occur in spring, but they can happen as winter sets in when the downstream part becomes frozen first.
 Freeze-up jams may be larger because the ice is stronger and temperatures are continuing to cool unlike a spring break-up when the environment is warming, but are less likely to suddenly release water.

 Three types of natural ice jams can occur: